 A higher level of nursing leadership

-In response to market demand, Alverno College is launching a post-master’s Doctorate of Nursing Practice degree that can be completed in as few as 18 months.
+In response to market demand, Alverno College launched a post-master’s Doctorate of Nursing Practice degree that can be completed in as few as 18 months.
 This program is for nurses looking to increase their marketability and maximize their potential for career growth.
 Alverno’s JoAnn McGrath School of Nursing is fully accredited and widely recognized as one of the top nursing programs in Wisconsin.